rolling-scopes-school/sudoku/README.md

 # Sudoku

+---
+⚠️ DO NOT SUBMIT PRS TO THIS REPO ⚠️

 ## Task

 Implement function `solveSudoku(matrix)`, that for given incomplete matrix will return solved sudoku. `0` means `no value`